 That is why CIOs need to be a part of strategic decision-making.
 The vulnerabilities in the IT and business landscape will be addressed after the pandemic, and CIOs need to play an active part in building a flexible foundation that enables future growth.
 As shortcomings and opportunities have been identified, technology upgrades or transformations will be a part of the answer to those.

 CIOs need to continue tearing down old perceptions of what their role is and show what the role should be: much more than a cost reduction function – a driver for and revenue growth and business value.

 CIOs are already becoming more engaged with their end-users and understanding their customers’ needs.
-However, they need to extend their view beyond the IT dimension, taking a more holistic approach of the entire organization to fully understand all the dimensions.
+However, they need to extend their view beyond the IT dimension, taking a more holistic approach of the entire organisation to fully understand all the dimensions.

-While this organizational transformation is not a simple journey, it is a necessity which the CIO must actively drive.
+While this organisational transformation is not a simple journey, it is a necessity which the CIO must actively drive.
 The transformation requires a shift in CIO’s perception, behavior and language when communicating to business.
 This current situation emphasizes this as the path CIOs need to own: being enforcers of change.

 Own the business technology agenda

 Business technology is all about leveraging technology to create value for business.
 The high dependency currently placed on technology is a testimony for CIOs becoming integrated with the business.